Drug Charges and Penalties in NSW

 Drug possession falls under section 10 of the Drug Misuse and Possession Act.
 Meaning that just being in possession of an illegal drug or substance in NSW means that you are considered guilty of violating this act.

-This charge of drug possession in NSW carries a maximum penalty of 20 penalty units and/or 2 years of imprisonment.
-This is a very serious charge to the state and conviction rates are high.
-While a maximum for possession is 2 years courts can choose to impose other sentencing in conjunction with or instead of imprisonment.
-Other possible penalties can include, home detention, an intensive correction order, a suspended sentence, community service, fines, or they can even issue a good behavior bond.
+In NSW possession charges carry a maximum penalty of 20 penalty units (each penalty unit is a$110 fine) and/or 2 years of imprisonment.
+It is at the discretion of the court as to whether they impose other penalties in conjunction with or instead of imprisonment.
+Other possible penalties can include, home detention, an intensive correction order, a suspended sentence, community service, fines, or they can even issue a good behaviour bond.

 Drug Supply and Trafficking:

-In NSW, the offense of supplying a prohibited drug carries a maximum penalty of 5.500 penalty units and/or life imprisonment.
+If a person is in possession of large enough quantities of a prohibited substance, charges can be increased to trafficking meaning that you are considered to be someone who is supplying drugs to others.
+In New South Wales, the offense of supplying a prohibited drug carries a maximum penalty of 5.500 penalty units and/or life imprisonment.

-This charge is an interesting one, in that, it varies based on the amount and drug type.
+This charge is an interesting one, in that, penalties can vary based on the amount and drug type.
 The type of drug and the amount will have a large impact on the type of penalty the courts will consider.

 The amount and type segmentation are found in the table below.